isabella232/fellowship-program-website-1/page-about.md

 {:.content-blurb}

 ### What you'll do
-Fellows work closely with experienced Azavea mentors to expand on software engineering and design skills while contributing to open source projects for 3-months during the summer.
+Fellows work closely with experienced Azavea mentors to expand on software engineering and design skills while contributing to open source projects for 3 months during the summer.
 Applicants can either choose a project from the <a href="/projects">Proposed Projects</a> list or submit their own project idea.

 ### Program Benefits
 - Work closely with experienced mentors